Mr. Forman is the Chairman and CEO of Franklin Square Capital Partners.

 Fortunate to have grown up in a close-knit family that valued the time that they had around the table, Genevieve makes a point to continue the tradition by catching up with and enjoying a good meal with her family almost every night.
 Depending on the season, you can find her in and around the Philadelphia area with her family, hanging out on the water on their boat or heading to the beach!

-Danielle joined the Vetri Foundation for Children in September 2014.
+Danielle joined the Vetri Foundation in September 2014.
 As a lifelong Philadelphian who grew up in the public school system, Danielle is excited to work at an organization that does so much to educate and improve the lives of school-age children in her beloved city.

-Before finding VFFC, Danielle worked in publishing and as a freelance writer for a variety of Philadelphia publications.
+Before finding the Vetri Foundation, Danielle worked in publishing and as a freelance writer for a variety of Philadelphia publications.
 She is a Temple University graduate with a bachelor’s degree in journalism.
 She has always been at home around fresh, healthy food, whether in her home kitchen or in restaurants, where she’s occupied various front-of-house positions over the years.

 When not at work, Danielle can typically be found on her bike en route to one of Philadelphia’s many farmers’ markets or outdoor festivals.